pachyderm/examples/object-detection/Readme.md

 ## Dataset
 The dataset used for this example is the COCO 128 dataset, which is a subset of [COCOtrain2017](https://cocodataset.org/), containing 80 object classes.

+## Notebook
+For the detailed walkthrough, view our [notebook version of this example](Object%20Detection%20Example.ipynb).

 ## TLDR;
 Just give me the code!